MarvinKweyu/AssessMe/README.md

 ## Contributions
+---
 Contributions are welcome.
 Do remember to take a look at the project [contribution guidelines](./CONTRIBUTING.md)

 ## License
-The project is based on [suhail](https://github.com/suhailvs/django-schools)
+---

-The source code is released under the [MIT License](https://github.com/MarvinKweyu/AssessMe/blob/master/LICENSE).
+This project was inspired by [suhail's](https://github.com/suhailvs/django-schools) work on the django quiz application and is released under the [MIT License](https://github.com/MarvinKweyu/AssessMe/blob/master/LICENSE).